ongres/stackgres/stackgres-k8s/e2e/README.md

 * `IMAGE_TAG`: The tag of the operator image to use in the e2e test (default: main-jvm).
 * `EXTENSIONS_REPOSITORY_URL`: Allow to set a different URL for extensions repository.
 * `E2E_ENV`: This set the environment to script to use in order to setup the kubernetes cluster (default: kind).
+* `CONTAINER_ENGINE`: The container engine used to build, pull, push and inspect the images (default: docker).
+It is used as a command prefix, so a value carrying arguments like `podman --remote` works everywhere except in the kind environment, that executes the engine by name.
+See [Kind](#kind) for the requirements of `podman`.
+* `REGISTRY_AUTH_FILE`: The file holding the registries credentials, the one `podman` reads (default:
+ `$HOME/.docker/config.json`, the file `docker` writes).
 * `E2E_TIMEOUT`: Some operation wait on pods to be running or terminated.
 This environment variable controls the timeout in seconds of those operations (default: 3 minutes).
 * `E2E_PARALLELISM`: The number of test to run in parallel with `run-all-tests.sh` (default: `$(( $(getconf _NPROCESSORS_ONLN) / 8 ))`).
 * `E2E_BUILD_IMAGES`: To avoid rebuilding the operator set this environment variable to false (default: true).